Mike Yastrzemski Preview, Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 20th in MLB.
+- The Cubs pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Cubs have a 4.16 team ERA that ranks 15th among all league pitching staffs.
+- The Cubs' 4.12 team ERA ranks 14th across all MLB pitching staffs.

-- The Cubs surrender the sixth-fewest home runs in baseball (149 total, 1.1 per game).
+- The Cubs surrender the fifth-fewest home runs in baseball (149 total, 1.1 per game).

-- The left-hander last appeared on Wednesday against the Milwaukee Brewers, when he went six scoreless innings while giving up six hits.
+- The righty last pitched on Wednesday against the Milwaukee Brewers, when he threw six innings, allowing no earned runs while giving up four hits.

+- The 33-year-old has put up an ERA of 3.75, with 6 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.